Trump declares some auto imports pose national security threat

 “The truth stands: imported autos and auto parts are simply not a national security threat,” said Cody Lusk, president of the American International Automobile Dealers Association.
 “Using this spurious claim as justification to force our trading partners into new negotiations will only create more uncertainty for America’s entire auto industry.”

-The Alliance of Automobile Manufacturers, a trade group representing General Motors Co, Volkswagen AG, Toyota Motor Corp and others, said the companies remained “deeply concerned that the administration continues to consider imposing auto tariffs.”
+The Alliance of Automobile Manufacturers, a trade group representing General Motors Co, VW, Ford Motor Co and others, said the companies remained “deeply concerned that the administration continues to consider imposing auto tariffs.”

 The group said that since 2017 automakers have invested $22.8 billion in new and existing facilities in the United States, but “increased auto tariffs threaten to undo this economic progress.
 At the end of the day, you can have tariffs or investment, but you can’t have both.”